controlplane-com/terraform-provider-cpln/docs/resources/volume_set.md

 - **create_final_snapshot** (Boolean) If true, a volume snapshot will be created immediately before deletion of any volume in this set.
 Default: `true`
 - **retention_duration** (String) The default retention period for volume snapshots.
 This string should contain a floating point number followed by either d, h, or m.
 For example, "10d" would retain snapshots for 10 days.
+- **schedule** (String) A standard cron schedule expression used to determine when your job should execute.

 <a id="nestedblock--autoscaling"></a>